 Especially in cities like Berlin, where disused old buildings are abundant, gallerists frequently repurpose sites as diverse and unexpected as a World War II bunker and a historic train station.
 In other locations too, from Brussels to Brooklyn, anything from an old brewery to a former police station has been reclaimed to serve as an art gallery.

-Due to their rich history and social context, these art galleries challenge artists and curators to produce work that’s more complex and layered than that shown on sterile white walls.
+Due to their rich history and social context, these galeries d'art challenge artists and curators to produce work that’s more complex and layered than that shown on sterile white walls.

 Stepping outside of the traditional white cube gallery is also a positive thing for audiences, providing not only a rewarding artistic experience, but at times, also valuable information about the neighbourhood and its colorful past.
 We’ve rounded up ten of the most interesting and unusual art spaces that previously had very different lives.